stanford-rc/globus.stanford.edu/accounts/unlink.md

    content="The steps below will cause all transfer and endpoint history to be lost.
 Endpoints will also be deactivated, so you will have to sign into them again.
 You should make a note of endpoints that you do not control, but which you have recently used, to reactivate them later."
 %}

-### Step 1: Check Your Endpoints
+### Step 1a: Check Your Admin Access

-Check all of the endpoints (including shared endpoints) you administer, making sure that your _current_ primary identity is on the list of administrators.
-Globus Connect Personal endpoints—and shared endpoints created from Globus Connect Personal endpoints—are excluded from this step, because they can not have multiple administrators.
+If you are an owner or administrator of any Globus Connect Server endpoints, or of any Mapped Collections, consider adding a coworker (or a Globus Group containing one or more coworkers) as an Administrator.
+This will ensure admin access can be maintained during the transition.

 {% include hero-image.html
    src="/assets/server/EndpointRoles.png"
-   alt="A Globus Connect Personal endpoint, showing the list of roles." caption-overlay=false caption-header="An example Globus Connect Personal endpoint" caption-text="This is where you should check administrators.
-This is a Globus Connect Personal endpoint, so only one administrator is allowed."
+   alt="A Globus Connect Server endpoint, showing the list of roles." caption-overlay=false caption-header="An example Globus Connect Server endpoint" caption-text="This is where you should check administrators.
+This is a Globus Connect Server endpoint, with multiple administrators."
 %}

+### Step 1b: Check Your GCP

+If you are running Globus Connect Personal (GCP), it will remain associated with whichever Globus Identity you selected when you installed it.
+It is not possible to change the ownership of a Globus Connect Personal installation, so if you want it associated with a new owner, you will have to do a fresh installation of GCP.

 ### Step 2: Unlink All Linked Identities